hamza9305/SceneNN-Omni-Stereo/README.md

 ## Undistortion
 The original dataset was undistorted using rectifciation maps and remaped into a perspective dataset.
-The python file "Undistortion.py" undistorts the dataset, which takes input as the location of where the original dataset exists and the output as the location of where the post-processing dataset should be stored
+The python file "Undistortion.py" undistorts the dataset, which takes input as the location of where the original dataset exists and the output as the location of where the post-processing dataset should be stored.
+The function calculate the focal length and camera center of every image and declares a camera matrix.
+It then declares new camera matrix using focal length and camera center of a perspective image.
+Rectification maps for each image are calculated using distortion coeffcients as that of a perspective image and then remapped.

 <p align="center">
   <img src="Resources/Undistorted_Left.png" width="200" height="200" hspace="30">